-Owning property in Singapore is more than servicing your property loan and paying your property tax.
-There are institutionalised monthly fees to be paid for maintenance and up-keep of estates and communal spaces for strata property owners.
-These are the Maintenance Contributions (more commonly known as maintenance fees) under Building Maintenance and Strata Management Act.
+Owning a residential property in Singapore requires more than just servicing your monthly property loan and paying your property tax.
+There are recurring monthly fees to be paid for maintenance and up-keep of estates and communal spaces for strata property owners.
+These are the Maintenance Contributions (or more commonly known as maintenance fees) under the Building Maintenance and Strata Management Act.

-Maintenance contribution is a monthly fee each property owner must pay to the management corporation of a strata property, such as condominium or landed cluster.
-Typically, maintenance contributions for strata property owners can vary widely, ranging from $100 to $1,000 per month (depending on the estate).
-This amount also fluctuates from unit to unit based on several factors:
+Maintenance contribution is a monthly fee each property owner must pay to the management corporation of a strata titled property, such as condominium or landed cluster.
+Typically, maintenance fees for strata-titled property owners can vary widely, ranging from $100 to $1,000 per month (depending on the size, age and type of estate).

 The maintenance contribution can be split into two forms – management fund and sinking fund.